Trams in Milan: Projects

 The southernmost section of Via Ripamonti, running from the Vigentino neighbourhood to the municipal border with Opera is being prepared for an eventual extension of line 24, but no procurement for actual track-laying and tram operation has been approved as of March 2016.
 In December 2022, the municipality approved the project for an extension of the line of 1.3 km to the IEO (literally: "European Institute of oncology"), which will take the tram closer to Opera.

 Furthermore, the tram network is going to be extended on the right of way of the never built "Strada Interquartiere Nord" (which was planned to be a major road running through the northern neighbourhoods of Milan) in order to create a direct links through the north of the city: tracks will be extended east, to connect with Cascina Gobba metro station on the M2 line, and west, to Affori (on line M3), Bovisa (on the regional and suburban rail network) and Villapizzone (also on the suburban rail network), to then finally terminate at Certosa railway station.
 As of June 2025, line 7 is being extended from Bicocca to Niguarda hospital to the west and from Precotto to "Quartiere Adriano" and Cascina Gobba to the east; as part of the same project, works have started on the section to Bovisa to Villapizzone railway station, connecting and extending line 2 to the west.

+Derailments

+On the afternoon of February 27, 2026, around 4:00 PM, a tram derailed.
+Travelling on line 9 coming from Piazza della Repubblica, it struck a building between Via Lazzaretto and Viale Vittorio Veneto.
+Two people died and up to 54 were injured.
+During questioning, the driver claimed to have felt ill and failed to activate the switch, thus causing the tram to derail.